-MHR conducts "tenant satisfaction surveys" once every two years in office buildings and once a year in most residential properties.
+MHR conducts tenant satisfaction surveys once every two years in office buildings and as appropriate in residential properties.

 The survey content starts with general matters such as location and image and extends to matters related to facilities and other hard aspects as well as soft aspects such as management systems.
 The thoughts of the tenants are used as a reference in our property management.